johnschriner/presentations/digitalocean.md

 MediaWiki is a popular open source wiki platform that can be used for public or internal collaborative content publishing.
 MediaWiki is used for many of the most popular wikis on the internet including Wikipedia, the site that the project was originally designed to serve.

 In this guide, we will be setting up the latest version of MediaWiki on an Ubuntu 14.04 server.
-We will use the lighttpd web server to make the actual content available, php-fpm to handle dynamic processing, and mysql to store our wiki's data.
+We will use the Lighttpd web server to make the actual content available, php-fpm to handle dynamic processing, and mysql to store our wiki's data.
 ##Prerequisites